ROCm/rocm-finance/docs/install/prerequisites.rst

 System requirements
 ======================================================================================

-All ROCm-Finance libraries are supported on AMD Instinct MI300X GPUs.
+All ROCm-Finance libraries are supported on AMD Instinct™ MI300X GPUs.
-XGBoost individually supports the additional hardware configuration of AMD Instinct MI325X GPUs.
+XGBoost individually supports the additional hardware configurations of AMD Instinct™ MI325X and MI355X GPUs (ROCm 7.2.3 only).

 Before installing any component, verify that your system meets the hardware and software prerequisites for each component, as outlined below.